opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. Choose the **Timestamp field** in your index.
 1. For **Data filter**, you can optionally filter the index that you chose as the data source.
 From the **Filter type** menu, choose  **Visual filter**, and then design your filter query by selecting **Fields**, **Operator**, and **Value**, or choose **Custom Expression** and add in your own JSON filter query.
 1. For **Detector operation settings**, define the **Detector interval** to set the time interval at which the detector collects data.
 The shorter you set this interval, the more data points the detector gets, but the more computing resources it consumes.
 1. To add extra processing time for data collection, specify a **Window delay** value.
-Window delay is like a buffer that tells the detector to wait for a certain amount of time before processing the data.
-This is to account for any time your data source may need for internal processing.
+Window delay tells the detector to wait for a certain amount of time before processing the data.
+It can help account for any time your data source may need for internal processing.
 1. Choose **Create**.

 After you create the detector, the next step is to add features to it.